John Skeaping: Biography

 Skeaping was the first husband of the sculptor Barbara Hepworth, whom he met while studying in Rome.
 They married in May 1925 in Florence.
 The couple had a joint exhibition in 1928 at the Alex Reid and Lefevre Gallery in Glasgow.
 They had a son, Paul Skeaping, who was born in 1929 and died in 1953 in Thailand.
 Hepworth and Skeaping began divorce proceedings in 1931; the divorce was finalised in March 1933.

-He was a member of the London Group from 1928 to 1934, joined the Seven and Five Society in 1932 and later, after World War II, worked for a period in Mexico.
+He was a member of the London Group from 1928 to 1934, joined the Seven and Five Society in 1932, and later, after World War II, worked for a period in Mexico.
 During the War, Skeaping had been commissioned by the War Artists' Advisory Committee to produce a portrait bust.
 He was elected to the Royal Academy in 1960, having exhibited there since 1922.
 Skeaping wrote several books on drawing and an autobiography, Drawn from Life was published in 1977.
 From 1948, he taught sculpture at the Royal College of Art and was professor of sculpture there from 1953 to 1959.

 Skeaping later lived in Devon near the village of Chagford and moved to the Camargue, France in 1959.
 A BBC documentary One Pair of Eyes – John Skeaping (1970) directed by David Cobham was produced for BBC TV during Skeaping's time there.
 The Tate Gallery owns eight works by Skeaping.
 His work was also part of the painting event in the art competition at the 1948 Summer Olympics.

+Two life-size racehorses by Skeaping were cast by H.H.
+Martyn & Co., Hyperion in 1962 and Chamossaire in 1966.
+The statue of Hyperion is now located in the National Horse Racing Museum, while that of Chamossaire is in Snailwell.